PurdueAF/purdue-af/docs/source/user-interface.rst

 The Analysis Facility interface features the following functionality:

 * Jupyter Notebooks with Python3 and ROOT C++ kernels.
-We provide `pre-installed kernels <kernels>`_ ready for use in analyses.
+We provide :doc:`pre-installed kernels <kernels>` ready for use in analyses.
 * Interactive file browser

   * The file browser is based at user's dedicated home directory (``/home/<username>/``) with persistent 25GB storage.
-  * Multiple mounted external storage volumes for data access and file sharing: `see available options <data-access>`_.
+  * Multiple mounted external storage volumes for data access and file sharing: :doc:`see available options <data-access>`.

 * Interactive text editor
 * Git extension for interactive work with GitHub or GitLab repositories